C. J. Miles: Personal life

 In 2010, Miles began dating Lauren Smith while she was playing college basketball as a senior at Texas A&M University–Corpus Christi.
 The couple got engaged in 2015 and married in 2016.
 His wife gave birth to a girl on November 23, 2017.

 On July 3, 2020, Miles and his wife gave birth to another baby girl amid the COVID-19 Pandemic.
-They are expecting their third child, a boy, in June 2023.
+Their third child, a boy, was born in June 2023.

 In October 2022, Miles and Amit Mann started a Toronto Raptors-based podcast, titled Strictly Hoops.
 The podcast is made in partnership with Yahoo!
 Sports Canada.